 Comments will be reviewed for civility and spam.
 I will allow anonymous comments except when they aren’t civil or are spam.
 Trolls and spam will be deleted without response to sender.

 This blog is syndicated at Nuclear Street and at Energy Central / Energy Collective.
 Syndication does not give third parties the rights to make further copies of blog posts.
 In February 2019 a syndicated blog post at the Energy Collective was recognized as the top post for 2018 at that site.
+For the 12 month period ending in October 2019 the syndicated content on Energy Central / Energy Collective had over 400,000 page views.

 I work on project management for new business development in the Cleveland / Akron region in northeast Ohio.